frucelee/sc-eQTL_leukemia/README.md

 ## 1.2 Identification of single-cell expression quantitative traits loci (sceQTL) ##

-The eQTL of each cell type or diseases were estimated using a linear model which is implemented in tensorqtl.
+The eQTL for each cell type or disease was estimated by a linear model correcting for the effects of age, sex, 3 PCs, and 10 peer factors, as implemented in tensorqtl.
 The single-cell co-expression QTL was identified using a weighted linear model.

 ## 1.3 Estimation of shared signals ##